iOS-Lab-UP/Genesis/README.md

 - MySQL for database management
 - Docker for easy deployment and distribution

 Welcome to the Genesis-API project!
-This guide will help you understand how to create a new endpoint and how to create a SQL table in the project.
+This guide will help you understand how to create a new endpoint and how to create a SQL table in the project

 ## Table of Contents